Home

 • Cut the labels as small as possible (to minimize the label damaging the family document) then adhere them to the appropriate family document, preferably in some obscure place where they do not bother the main information.
 The labels can go on back or front of the family document.

-• Using a PC scanner, scan each family document.
+• Using a scanner (likely attached to a PC), scan each family document.
 (Note: if the label was placed on the front size of the document, then it can be included in the scanned image.)
 Then name the image file with a name using the unique name/number assigned.

 • Via any means desired (e.g. Microsoft Excel, MS-Word, some database software, etc.), type up a list of the scanned family documents.
 Give such information as: assigned name/number, what is in/on the family document, the date and place that the family document was originally created, who is involved with the family document (e.g. who is in it or who is listed on it or who is it about), and, any other pertinent information about the family document.
 All of these combined serve as a caption to identify the family document.